 If this assertion is true, we might expect Chinese restaurants to favor older buildings.
 And in joining restaurant addresses with the city's PLUTO property tax lot data, Chinese restaurants, like restaurants in general tended to favor pre-WW-II buildings, as is indicated in the graph below:

-In order to validate the data and to get additional insight on the city's Chinese restaurants, field work was conducted.
-Initially visits were made to Central Brooklyn, the South Bronx, Manhattan's Upper West Side, Staten Island and Flushing Queens.
+Preliminary convenience samples were taken in Central Brooklyn, the South Bronx, Manhattan's Upper West Side, Staten Island and Flushing Queens.
 During these trips, menus and photos were collected from limited geographic areas.

 A random sample of 110 restaurants from all five boroughs was taken from the list of 2,300 restaurants.
 Each of these restaurants was visited in the last week of 2009.
 This made it possible to analyze citywide pricing data and restaurant typology.

 The benchmark for pricing was a large portion of beef and broccoli and the price data from the random sample is mapped below.
 Most prices were between $7.50 and $10.50, with a handful of high-end restaurants up to $16.50.
 The narrow range of prices implies a commodification of Chinese food that may also reflect market saturation.

 Although Manhattan shows a concentration of higher-priced restaurants and the less affluent South Bronx shows few higher-priced restaurants, there is no clear, absolute geographic pattern that emerges.
 This indicates that there are significant microeconomic and/or social forces at work which would require a more fine-grained exploration to derive meaninful conclusions.